What Needs Attention Right Now

 Read shift annotations

 Notes left by the outgoing shift lead: "supplier delayed, expect backlog until 14:00" or "new team member on queue 3, may need support."
 Annotations add the human context that raw metrics cannot capture.
-Timestamped, attributed, and visible for at least 24 hours.
+Timestamped, attributed, and visible for at least 24 hours before archiving.

 Toggle from the handover summary back to the live default.
 Adjust any personal filters or focus areas.
-The default view should always be the live state (that is the primary purpose), but the historical view should be one interaction away.
+The default view should always be the live state (that is the primary purpose), but the historical view should be one interaction away for reference throughout the shift.

 The shift handover is the moment an operational dashboard proves its worth.
-If the incoming team can look at the screen, read the summary, check the annotations, and start their shift informed, the dashboard has replaced a process that used to depend on who happened to be in the room.
-That reliability, shift after shift, is what turns a monitoring screen into an operational tool the team relies on.
+If the incoming team can look at the screen, read the summary, check the annotations, and start their shift informed, the dashboard has replaced a process that used to depend entirely on who happened to be in the room.
+That reliability, shift after shift, is what turns a monitoring screen into a tool the team depends on.
+More importantly, the handover no longer fails when the outgoing lead leaves early, is off sick, or simply forgets to mention something.

 Operational dashboards are typically displayed on large screens mounted in the team area.
 This physical context changes nearly every design decision compared to a dashboard viewed on a personal laptop.
 The screen is shared, distant, and passive.
 Nobody is sitting in front of it with a mouse.
 A wall display has more in common with a departure board at an airport than with a web application.

-Dashboard design for this context requires deliberate choices that often feel wrong to designers accustomed to desktop or mobile work.
+Dashboard design for this context requires deliberate choices that often feel counterintuitive to designers accustomed to desktop or mobile work.
+The constraints of the wall are the design brief.

 Screen burn-in is a practical concern for always-on displays.
 Subtle element repositioning, periodic full-screen colour shifts during off-hours, and avoiding static high-contrast borders all help extend hardware lifespan.
-The display itself is part of the design system.
+The display itself is part of the design system, and ignoring the hardware means the dashboard degrades visually over months.

 The Heartbeat of the Operation